Zilliqa/Zilliqa/tests/EvmAcceptanceTests/README.md

 - `@transactional` tag is used for those tests which generate ethereum transactions.
 Calling pure functions or view functions doesn't generate a transaction for example.
 Transactional tests may use for populating an empty testnet with some transactions.

 - Second parameter to `expect` function is used to log in the case of test failure.
-We use it to debug failing test on devnet or testnet easier.
+We use it to debug failing tests on devnet or testnet easier.

 ```javascript
     const txn = await payer.sendTransaction({